fossxo/fossxo-gdd/source/technical-design/systems.rst

 ..  note::
-    Even though systems are implemented as structures, they should not store any state in as a local fields.
+    Even though systems are implemented as structures, they should not store any data in local fields.
 If a system needs private data, store the data in a resource object that has private fields.
 In fact, the next major version of Amethyst uses loose functions for systems and the System trait is removed.